SanjogitaMishra/Face-Mask-Detector/README.md

 Detect face masks in real-time video streams.

+NOTE:-- I have uploaded the zip file of my dataset folder,so make sure you have extract the dataset folder, before you start working on it.

 main.py: Using your webcam, this script applies face mask detection to every frame in the stream.

 To see our real-time  face mask detector in action, make sure you have downloaded the source code and pre-trained face mask detector model.